Function, Role and Task

 How, in short, does the enterprise architect work, together with other roles?

-The Dragon1 open EA Method provides an answer to this question: the architect acts as a creative designer of total concepts and enterprise-wide solutions and supervises the realization of the designed solutions.
+The Dragon1 open EA Method answers this question: the architect acts as a creative designer of total concepts and enterprise-wide solutions and supervises the realization of the designed solutions.

-Important to notice is that an architect, other than designers, makes use of concepts and principles to create a design in architecture at four levels of abstraction: conceptual, preliminary, definite, and detailed architecture design.
+Important to notice is that an architect, other than designers, uses concepts and principles to create a design in architecture at four levels of abstraction: conceptual, preliminary, definite, and detailed architecture design.

 Skills Required for Being a Designer

-Designers need to have certain skills to be good at design.
+Designers need certain skills to be good at design.

 Six skills often recognized are:

-• Creativity.
-Designers solve problems and come up with solutions no one has done before, so they sometimes have no example.
+- Creativity.
+Designers solve problems and devise solutions no one has done before, so they sometimes have no example.

-• Layout, Typography and Graphics.
-A layout is the use of type, graphics, and space to create a story, voice, and engagement.
+- Layout, Typography and Graphics.
+A layout uses type, graphics, and space to create a story, voice, and engagement.
 Designers communicate their design with visualizations, diagrams, views, and models.
-Stakeholders must be able in a short time to read and understand the graphics and be willing to make decisions using them.
+Stakeholders must be able to read and understand the graphics quickly and be willing to make decisions using them.

 A Featured Skill: Thinking by Design

-Thinking by Design is a powerful approach to problem-solving that involves using design principles and tools to create innovative enterprise architecture solutions.
+Thinking by Design is a powerful problem-solving approach involving using design principles and tools to create innovative enterprise architecture solutions.

 At its core, Thinking by Design is about using design thinking principles to solve complex problems.
 This involves understanding the needs and desires of stakeholders, identifying the core problems that need to be solved, generating a wide range of ideas, prototyping, and testing solutions, and iterating on those solutions until a satisfactory result is achieved.